kosyuk/ravlik-single/README.md

 - RavlikWithMemory: Saves decisions, decides randomly at first attempt, saves experience.
 Then use experience under the same circumstances.
 - RavlikShareWithKids: Share experience with Kids; kids will know parents experience.

-All colonies have 1000000 ravliks at start, and during 100 turns try to survive.
+All colonies have 1000000 ravliks at the beginning, and during 100 turns try to survive.

 How to run:
 ```go run . ```